bluecmd/fejkon/README.md

 Finally review any changes to the \*.tcl files and commit them if they look reasonable.

-To run the tests, install these:
+To run the tests first install the dependencies:

 ```
 $ sudo apt install iverilog gtkwave verilator myhdl-cosimulation python3-myhdl